brianj-kim/fire-dashboard/README.md

 ## Reproducing the repo
 If you want to checkout the web application, you need to config your own firebase config and Google Authentication API config.
-The config file should be 'env.local' and the examples are below:
+The config file should be '.env.local' and the examples are below:

 <pre><code>
 VITE_API_KEY =